Stable Matching: Dealing with Changes in Preferences: Proofs of Correctness of Algorithms , and

-\begin{lemma} If algorithm~\ref{alg:daalgorithm_worker_both_sides} returns a matching, it must be stable under both $A$ and $B$. \end{lemma} \begin{proof} Suppose $\mu$ is the perfect matching returned and without loss of generality suppose it has blocking pair $(w, f)$ with respect to $A$.
+\begin{proof}[Proof of \Cref{lem:daalgorithm_worker_both_sides2}] Suppose $\mu$ is the perfect matching returned, and without loss of generality, suppose it has a blocking pair $(w, f)$ with respect to $A$.
 That is, $f >_w^A \mu(w)$ and $w >_f^A \mu(f)$.
-Then $w$ must have proposed to $f$ during some iteration of the algorithm and been rejected in room $A$ for some worker $w'$ that $f$ preferred to $w$, eventually ending up with $\mu(f)$.
-As firms always get better matches as the algorithm progresses, it must be the case that $\mu(f) >_f w$ and $(w, f)$ is not a blocking pair. \end{proof}
+Then $w$ must have proposed to $f$ during some iteration of the algorithm and been rejected in room $A$ for some worker $w'$ whom $f$ preferred to $w$, eventually ending up with $\mu(f)$.
+As firms only get better matches as the algorithm progresses, it must be the case that $\mu(f) >_f w$, and hence $(w, f)$ is not a blocking pair. \end{proof}